 Safeguarding & eSafety

 At Bignold Primary School, Nursery & Preschool, we take the safeguarding of our children very seriously and it is seen as everyone's responsibility within our school community.
-We are still supporting the Norfolk County Council 'See Something, Hear Something, Say Something' campaign which was launched at the beginning of the COVID-19 lockdown back in March 2020.
-It focuses on keeping children safe during these unusual times as many families may be facing additional financial pressures and uncertainty about when they may see their wider families and friends again.
+We are still supporting the Norfolk County Council 'See Something, Hear Something, Say Something' campaign.
+This focuses on keeping children safe during these continued unusual times, as many families may well be facing additional pressures.

 Please look at the poster below for advice on what to do if you are concerned about the welfare of a child.
 We know that people can be uncomfortable with the idea of reporting concerns (especially if we are worried about the child of a neighbour, a friend or a family member) but we would always advise people to share information - it may be the one crucial small piece of information that sheds light on a much larger problem.